Villefranche-sur-Mer Travel Guide

-The Duke of Savoie, Philibert, built the massive Citadel (fortress) in 1557 after the Turkish fleet’s attack of the port in 1543.
-It is also called Citadelle de St-Elme.
-Now it serves as the town hall and a congress center.
+The Duke of Savoie, Philibert, built this massive waterfront Citadel (fortress) in 1557 after the Turkish fleet’s attack of the port in 1543.
+Now called Citadelle de St-Elme, it serves as the town hall and a congress center.
 It also houses the police station, a summer outdoor live dinner theater, an open-air cinema, and four small art museums.

 One of those museums is dedicated to the sculptures of Antoniucci Volti.
 It has the carvings of four voluptuous females.
 Some of the carvings decorate the fountain outside of the citadel.
 A collection of modern paintings can be found in Museé Goetz-Boumeester.
 Medieval-life enthusiasts will find it pleasant to see the model scenes and ceramic figurines of the Roux Collection.
 Another room is dedicated to the regiment Chasseur-Alpins, the elite mountain infantry of the French Army.

 Chapelle de St-Pierre

 This ecclesiastical building was decorated by artist Jean Cocteau in 1957, hence the name Cocteau Chapel .
 Inside, the whimsical paintings of French poet and artist Jean Cocteau illuminate the village’s fishing traditions across every surface except the floor.
 The decoration has a “ghost of colors” theme and shades, as the illustrations have ghostly colors, strong contours, and simple lines.

 No wonder the guide written by Cocteau invites the visitors to observe without any artistic prejudice.
 The art decor shows the biblical life of St Peter, the patron saint of fishermen.
 It is also dedicated to Villefranche women and gypsies.
 On the space above the altar, St Peter walks the sea while angels guide him.
 There are ceramic eyes on the side of the doors that portrays the flames of Armageddon.